Slaughter: how animals are killed

 Method

-Head-to-back stun-killing is where a device like a large pair of tongs with electrodes fixed to a handpiece is placed on either side of the animal’s head by a slaughter-person.
-A current simultaneously passes through their brain and the heart of the animal to induce cardiac arrest.
+Head-to-back stun-killing is where a device resembling a large pair of tongs with electrodes fixed to a handpiece is placed on either side of the animal’s head by a slaughterhouse worker.
+A current simultaneously passes through the brain and heart of the animal to induce cardiac arrest.
 They are then shackled, hoisted and bled by throat cutting.

 Issues

-Electrical stunning is not always effective – there are many variables that can and often do go wrong; the current can be too weak, the slaughterer does not apply the electrodes to the correct part of the head, or fails to hold them in position for the required length of time to make the stun properly effective.
-The result can be that the stun is short lived and the animal regains consciousness before his or her throat is cut.
-Even if this stun is effective, an electric stun only lasts for around 20-40 seconds, so stun to knife intervals must not exceed this time.
+Electrical stunning is not always effective – there are many variables that can and often do go wrong; the current can be too weak, the electrodes may not be applied to the correct part of the head, or are not held in position long enough to make the stun properly effective.
+The result can be that the stun is short-lived and the animal regains consciousness before his or her throat is cut.
+If this stun is effective, an electric stun only lasts for around 20 to 40 seconds, so stun to knife intervals must not exceed this time.

-Even if the animal is successfully stunned, the moments leading up to the stunning and slaughter are often terrifying for the animal.
-They can hear the noises and smell the fear of other animals in the slaughterhouse, and they do all they can to try and escape.
+Also, even if the animal is successfully stunned, the moments leading up to stunning and slaughter are often terrifying for the animal.
+They can hear the noises and smell the fear of other animals in the slaughterhouse and they do all they can to try and escape.

 Captive Bolt Gun